MichaelBehr/LSTM-RNN-for-Text-Generating-items-in-DnD/README.md

 textgenrnn is from https://github.com/minimaxir/textgenrnn and is a Python 3 module on top of [Keras](https://github.com/fchollet/keras)/[TensorFlow](https://www.tensorflow.org) for creating [char-rnn](http://karpathy.github.io/2015/05/21/rnn-effectiveness/)s, with many cool features.

-The training was performed using googles [Colaboratory Notebook], using the following file: https://drive.google.com/file/d/1mMKGnVxirJnqDViH7BDJxFqWrsXlPSoK/view?usp=sharing)!
+Initial training was performed using googles [Colaboratory Notebook], using the following file: https://drive.google.com/file/d/1mMKGnVxirJnqDViH7BDJxFqWrsXlPSoK/view?usp=sharing)!
+This is thanks to Max Woolf for setting up this easy to use tutorial.
 Save this to your google docs if you want to try editing and running it yourself.

 ## Web Scraping
 Data was scraped from the website: http://5e.d20srd.org/srd/magicItems/magicItemsAToZ.htm?fbclid=IwAR1QJrUpmuAGb-YHA3xvtCv5vASRvIi7UsSLA-z9AzCa5VwWgaCOZhfopHk using the Python3 modules Pandas, and Beautiful soup.
 Data was then gathered into a spreadsheet and made ready for cleaning.
 The spreadsheet is included as the file: "D&D Items.xlsx"